friction2d/friction2d.github.io/download.md

 ## Known issues

 * **Unsigned Binaries:** The binaries are not signed with a digital certificate, which may cause security warnings or require additional steps to run the application for the first time on macOS and Windows.
-* **macOS Cache Issues:** Changes to animated items may not display or redraw correctly on macOS due to caching problems.
-To fix this, you can either clear the cache by pressing `Cmd`+`r` or disable the preview cache from the view menu.

 See more issues on [GitHub](https://github.com/friction2d/friction/issues).